ravendb/docs/Chapter01.rst

 That met with some (justified) resistance, predictably.
 Most people equate data storage with RDBMS, there *is* no other way to store data.
-Since you are reading this book, you are probably already aware that there are other options out there for data storage.
-But you may not be certain why you might want to work with a No SQL database.
-Before we can answer that question, we have to revisit some of our knowledge about RDBMS first.
-We have to understand what it is that made RDBMS the de facto standard for data storage for so long, and why there is such a fuss around the alternatives for RDBMS.
+Since you are reading this book, you are probably already aware that there are other options out there.
+But you may not be certain why you might want to work with a NoSQL database.
+Before we can answer that question, we have to revisit some of our knowledge about RDBMS.
+We have to understand what it is that made RDBMS the de facto standard for data storage for so long, and why there is such a fuss around the alternatives to RDBMS.

 Relational Databases have the following properties: